This post contains affiliate links. Please see our disclosure policy.

 • Dip the buns in vanilla sugar and then split open and fill with jam and cream (these are addictive … don’t say I didn’t warn you).

-You can even freeze them once they’re iced.
-I find that because of the icing, it’s best to place them into a large plastic container that allows enough room so the lid doesn’t touch the icing.
+Freeze baked buns with or without glaze for up to 6 months.
+I find that if you’re freezing with the icing, it’s best to place them into a large plastic container that allows enough room so the lid doesn’t touch the icing.

 When you want to use them, leave them at room temp to defrost.
 If you’ve put them into a zip loc bag, you’ll want to arrange them so the icing will not be smeared once they’re defrosted.